Two-phase averaged system justification for ideal gases without conductivity: Modeling and Formal Derivation

 The equations \eqref{NS+} and \eqref{NS-} can be rewritten, thanks to the assumptions of continuity at the interfaces on $u$ and $\sigma$:

 with

 In order to close the system, we need to follow the interfaces between phases $+$ and $-$.
-This ask to consider an equation on $c$.
+This requires considering an equation for $c$.
 In our study we consider $c$ to be transported by the velocity $u$ namely

 which simply expresses the fact that a particle does not change its nature over time.
 Using the mass equation and that we will look for non vanishing density $\rho$, it may be written in a conservative form